Long Cat Hair The Importance Of Cat Grooming

 As a rule any matted fur, which is larger than your thumb, should really be dealt with by a professional groomer.
 This is because your cat’s skin is thinner than our own and it may be very painful to remove larger mats without professional care and equipment.

-In some extreme cases the cat may have to be shaved to remove all of the matted fur.
+In some extreme cases the cat may have to be totally shaved to remove all of the matted fur.
 Smaller mats can be tackled at home:

 • Start by trying to gently pull the mat with your fingers to break it apart

+• Then using a mat rake or mat breakerslowly saw through the mat, starting at the top and then working your way deeper into it.
 Mats generally cannot be brushed out, as by the time they become knotted they are well and truly glued together and would be very painful to pull at.

 If the mat goes very close to the skin, again see a professional groomer, who will be able to shave away the mat close to the skin.
 Do not attempt to do this yourself; it is very easy to cut the skin.

 • It may be a slow process to remove small mats so take your time and be very aware of your cat’s discomfort.
-Remember their skin is very delicate.
+Remember their skin is very delicate

-Fur balls another Cat Hair problem
+Fur Balls Another Cat Hair Problem

 Every cat will get fur balls occasionally and will usually be able to easily get rid of them themselves.
 We’ve all had the lovely experience of your cat bringing up a hairball, in my case normally when you are about to eat your own meal.